sigpwned/lammy/README.md

 ## Design Philosophy

 Lammy's design is heavily influenced by [JAX-RS](https://jakarta.ee/specifications/restful-ws/).
 Specifically, the framework implement a straightforward, mechanical control flow that centralizes business logic while exposing hooks that libraries and applications can use for things like customization, serialization, exception handling, and so on.
-If Lammy's design feels familiar, then the design is working as intended!
+Hopefully, Lammy's design feels clear and familiar.

+## Examples

+Here are some simple examples to illustrate how Lammy works:

+### Hello World

+This function takes a name and gives a gretting provided by an environment variable:

+    public class HelloWorldFunction extends JacksonBeanLambdaFunctionBase<GreetingRequest,GreetingResponse> {
+        public static final String GREETING=getenv("GREETING").orElse("Hello");

+        @Override
+        public GreetingResponse handleBeanRequest(GreetingRequest request, Context context) {
+            return new GreetingResponse(String.format("%s, %s!", GREETING, request.name()));
+        }
+    }

+    record GreetingRequest(String name) {}

+    record GreetingResponse(String greeting) {}

+The framework provides [Jackson](https://github.com/FasterXML/jackson) serialization out of the box and provides serialization for input and output types automatically.
+Of course, applications can also specialize or customize serialization as desired using custom serializers, either with or without Jackson.

+Additionally, the framework provides some utility methods for configuration using environment variables, such as `getenv` shown here, which returns an `OptionalEnvironmentVariable`.

 ## Supported Lambda Function Varieties